sergey-serebryakov/eigen-blis/README.md

 # Accelerating Eigen linear algebra library with BLIS (BLAS) on CPUs

 ### Introduction
 [Eigen](http://eigen.tuxfamily.org/) is a C++ template-based linear algebra library.
-In order to use it, no compilation is requried: just check out the latest version and specify include paths for your project.
+In order to use it, no compilation is requried: just get the latest version and specify include paths for your project.
 Eigen uses a number of optimization techniques to make things fast: parallelization with OpenMP, advanced vector extensions (AVX), smart expression templates and many others.

 Linear algebra is an important component of many HPC applications (for instance, the process of training deep neural networks may end up multiplying matrices up to 90% of entire training time).
 There is a de-facto standard for low-level vector-matrix operations called [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms).
 Usually, libraries implementing BLAS interface are highly optimized for various types of hardware and need to be compiled and built on target machines.